prashantdukecyfi/IIIT-H-practice-contests/README.md

 # IIIT-H-practice-contests

-This repository contains all the codes and problems I solved during the IIIT-H practice contests held on Hackerrank.
+This repository contains all the codes and problems my batchmates and I solved during the IIIT-H practice contests held on Hackerrank.